pzerger/supplemental/global/tips.md

 # Flashcards Quick Reference

 To help you get the most from the Exam Flashcards app, included here are explanations for navigation buttons, icons, images, and acronyms.
+When you have found the information you need, you can return to the Flashcards App on the previous tab in your browser.

 - [Feature and navigation tips](#feature-and-navigation-tips)
 - [Acronyms and abbreviations](#acronyms-and-abbreviations)